developer-zebra/developer-zebra-site/src/devicetrackercloud/3-0/guide/setup/index.md

 <br><br>
 where [ProjectID] is located in the server config.xml supplied.

 * The client application sends device status and events to the server over HTTPS.
-Network port 443 or the appopriate URL must permitted to reach the Google Cloud Firebase platform.
+Network port 443 or the appopriate URL must be permitted to reach the Google Cloud Firebase platform.
 <br><br>

 ## Create StageNow Profiles